CLC/UWCC Post-Secondary Scholarship

 - Proof of acceptance/statement of intention to study at a Canadian, public post-secondary education institute; and

 - An essay that demonstrates labour/community involvement and on the topic outlined in the application form.

-The deadline for receipt of applications is Friday, June 1, 2018.
-This year’s winner will be announced on June 29, 2018.
+The deadline for receipt of applications is Friday, June 7, 2019.
+This year’s winner will be announced at the end of June 2019.

-The CLC is the largest labour organization in Canada, bringing together dozens of national and international unions, provincial and territorial federations of labour and community-based labour councils to represent 3.3 million workers.
+The CLC is the largest labour organization in Canada, bringing together dozens of national and international unions, provincial and territorial federations of labour and community-based labour councils to represent over 3 million workers.